tommythorn/spleentt-5x8-font/README.md

 While stretching glyphs might make them prettier in isolation, once placed next to other glyphs, the lost whitespace makes for more difficult reading.
-For this reason, almost all horizontal space violations were eliminated (`+` still remains).
+For this reason, all but one horizontal space violators were eliminated (`+` still remains).

-There are only a few vertical violations as we leave the descentor (the bottom-most row) free, except for glyphs `g`, `j`, `p`, and `q`.
+There are only a few vertical violations as we leave the descentor (the bottom-most row) free, except for glyphs `g`, `j`, `p`, `q`, and `Q`.
 Notably, none of the parenthesis, brackets, braces descend there.

 At this point about half of the ASCII glyphs from the original Spleen font have been redesigned.